NyAinaRakoto/NyAinaRakoto.github.io/_pages/about.md

-I am a Ph.D. student in Geography at Oklahoma State University, working with [Dr. Hamed Gholizadeh](https://hamedgholizadeh.wixsite.com/mysite).
-My research centers around the application of geospatial technologies in environmental and ecological studies, with a primary focus on conserving biodiversity and promoting sustainable development.
+Hello Hello!!!
+I am Ny Aina, a Ph.D. candidate in Geography at Oklahoma State University, working with [Dr. Hamed Gholizadeh](https://hamedgholizadeh.wixsite.com/mysite).
+My research interest centers around the application of imaging spectroscopy in environmental and ecological studies, with a primary focus on conserving biodiversity and promoting sustainable development.

 My current research project involves leveraging remote sensing techniques to address the challenges posed by invasive grassland plants.
-By using remote sensing, I aim to advance biological invasions study, which will ultimately contribute to providing actionable information for managing invasive plants and maintaining ecosystem functioning.
+I am currently focusing on using remote sensing, particularly imaging spectroscopy, coupled with in situ observations and modeling to assess invasive plants and their impacts on grassland ecosystems, including aboveground and belowground.
+My research aims to contribute to understanding how remote sensing can be used in invasive species studies beyond mapping their presence in the ecosystem.
+My research can also contribute to providing actionable information for managing invasive plants and maintaining ecosystem functioning and biodiversity.

+A little bit about me

+I am from Madagascar, the fourth largest island on earth, located in the South Eastern Africa.
+You've probably heard it from the "Madagascar movie"!
+And no, there is no lion nor penguins in Madagascar; but we do have lots of lemur species.
+One thing you may have known Madagascar for is also the big baobab trees; they are incredible.
+I love to travel, try new foods, meet new people, and discover new places.
+I also love to read different variety of books; I am always open to suggestions.
+I speak Malagasy, French, and English fluently.
+If you want to practice any of these languages with me, you are welcome to send me a text.

-I am always open to collaborations and/or just discussions, so please feel free to reach out to me at ny_aina.rakotoarivony@okstate.edu
+I am always open to collaborations and/or just discussions, related to research or just general experiences, so please feel free to reach out to me at ny_aina.rakotoarivony@okstate.edu